How to Design a 3-Tier Spatial Storage Architecture

 Phase 3: Metadata Sidecars & Index Integrity

 Do not embed critical metadata solely in object tags; cross-tier replication and lifecycle transitions frequently strip or truncate custom tags.
 Attach immutable JSON sidecars containing bounding boxes, CRS, acquisition timestamps, and cryptographic checksums.
+Keeping the projection authoritative across every transition is itself a discipline — the deterministic enforcement in automating CRS transformations in ETL pipelines prevents the silent reprojection drift that corrupts a sidecar’s bbox and crs fields.

 Sidecar Schema & Generation